seppmail/SEPPmail365cloud/README.md

 ## Test your mailflow

 Send an e-mail from inside-out and outside-in to see if the mailflow is working.
+If mailtransport fails, consult the logging information in the SMC-Portal and the message-trace in ExO for troubleshooting.

 ## Advanced Setup Options

-The module allows some extra-tweaks for advanced configurations
+The module allows some extra-tweaks for advanced configurations.

 ### Creating Connectors and disabled rules for time-controlled integration